diogenesofweb/blog/articles/making_a_blog_website_with_sveltekit.md

 ---
 title: Making a blog website with SvelteKit
-description: Making a blog website with SvelteKit, statically generated from markdown
+description: Build a simple blog website with SvelteKit, statically generated (SSG) from markdown
 created: 2021-06-10
 tags:
   - 'SvelteKit'